visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## How to Customize the software
-- User can customize the software logo, dashboard items, Ledger View, Left Menu/Navigation items.
+- User can customize the software logo, dashboard items, Ledger View, Left Menu/Navigation items, Invoice Templates and item customization and more under Settings > Customization. make sure you have uploaded the Logo in your Company Profile page under settings to replace the software logo with your own.
 - For Dashboard customization, Go to Dashboard and top right click on 'Customize'.
 Turn on/off items or drag to change position.
 Once done save it.
-- For Navigation or Left Menu customization.
-Go to Settings > Customization.
-Here you can customize Nav items, Brand Logo, and a few advanced details. make sure you have uploaded the Logo in your Company Profile page under settings to replace the software logo with your own.
 - To customize the Ledger view.
 On the General tab, top right click on 'Columns'.
 Select or deselect the items you wanna hide or see.
 - We are working on White label option so you can host the whole software on your own domain.
+- To customize the categorize we assign to Stripe, Shopify sync transactions, go to Categories & Rules > App Categorization Rules

 ## Reports related information
 - Bookeeping.ai offers P&L, Balance Sheet, Cash Flow Detailed, Trial Balance, Liability and Counterparty reports